The Level Monitor is intended to measure the level of input; the audio samples are sent to the output without modification.

 Tuning Parameters

-Under Level Monitor mode, the following are the tuning parameters available for each channel.
+Under Level Monitor and Clip Meter mode, the following are the tuning parameters available for each channel.

 LEV_MODE | To select the method of computation of the input signal level